rascol/Raspberry-Pi-PPS-Client/README.md

 $ mkdir ~/rpi
 $ cd ~/rpi
 ```
-On a workstation you will need the cross-compiler:
+On a workstation you will need the latest version of the cross-compiler:
 ```
 $ git clone https://github.com/raspberrypi/tools
 ```